PARLIAMENTARY SYSTEM

 MERITS DEMERITS

-Harmony between legislature & executive:
+Harmony between legislature & Executive:

 • Less dispute and conflict between two organs.

-Unstable govt:
+Unstable Government:

 Responsible Government: